 Code of Business Conduct and Ethics

-The Board of Directors of American Software, Inc. (with its subsidiaries, the “Company”) has adopted this code of business conduct and ethics (the “Code”) to:
+The Board of Directors of American Software, Inc. (with its direct and indirect subsidiaries, the “Company”) has adopted this Code of Business Conduct and Ethics (the “Code”) to:

-- promote compliance with applicable laws and governmental rules and regulations;
+- Promote compliance with applicable laws, rules and regulations;

-All directors, officers and employees of the Company are expected to be familiar with the Code and to adhere to those principles and procedures set forth in the Code that apply to them.
+All directors, officers, and employees of the Company (for purposes of the Code, collectively referred to as “employees”) are expected to be familiar with the Code and to adhere to all applicable principles and procedures.

 Honest and Candid Conduct

-- Act with integrity, including being honest and candid while still maintaining the confidentiality of information where required or consistent with the Company’s policies.
+- Act with integrity, including being honest and candid while still maintaining the confidentiality of information when required by or consistent with the Company’s policies.

-- Observe both the form and spirit of laws and governmental rules and regulations, accounting standards and Company policies.
+- Observe both the form and spirit of applicable laws, governmental rules and regulations, accounting standards and Company policies.